Richardinho/react-hero-app-with-routing/README.md

 ### Routing
-Routing is an important part of SPAs so I will deal with this in a number of subsections.
+I'll start with one of the biggest parts of an SPA.
 Here, I use the [*react-router*](https://github.com/ReactTraining/react-router) library, which is maintained by the [react training](https://reacttraining.com/) group.

+#### Configuration
 The main difference between the React router and Angular's is that the former uses *dynamic routes* whilst the latter's are *static*.

-#### Configuration
 Static routes are configured at start-up time in a configuration file and don't change during the lifetime of the application.
 Dynamic routes, on the other hand, are configured within the components themselves.
 This means that they are able to respond to events that occur within the environment as the application runs.